-Inactive subscribers don't hurt the health of your list, but a re-engagement campaign can help renew their interest and improve your ROI.
-If some people don't respond, decide whether to remove those inactive addresses to cut down on your subscriber count.
+Inactive subscribed contacts don't hurt the health of your list, but a re-engagement campaign can help renew their interest and improve your ROI.
+If some people don't respond, decide whether to remove those inactive addresses to cut down on your subscribed contact count.

 Update Billing Information

 - Verify your

 Pay with a credit card or Paypal.

 - Remove inactive subscribers from your list.